 “What then?
 Are we [Jews] better than they?
 Not at all; for we have already charged that both Jews and Greeks are all under sin.”

 God evicted the Canaanites from their land on account of their sin and gave it to the Israelites.
 However, God then warned Israel that if they would do what the Canaanites had done, He would also evict the Israelites (Deut.
 8:19, 20).

 In the Hebrew language of the Bible, a “son” was not necessarily a biological son.
 It also meant one who resembled something or someone in their actions.
 For instance, two of Jesus’ disciples were brothers named James and John.
 They were called “sons of thunder” (Mark 3:17).
 They were not literally sons of thunder, because thunder begets no one.
 It showed their boldness.

 There were also children of wisdom, children of light, and children of the devil.
 None of these were physical.
-This is also how Paul defined the children of Abraham.
-These children are those who follow Abraham’s example of faith.
+Paul defined these children in terms of their actions, not biology.
+The children of Abraham are those who follow Abraham’s example of faith.
 Gal.
 3:7 says, “therefore, be sure that it is those who are of faith who are sons of Abraham.”

 By this definition, those who lack faith in Jesus Christ are not the children of Abraham.
 Again, Heb.
 11:6 says, without faith it is not possible to please God.
 God is not satisfied with genealogy.
 He is satisfied only when we have faith that He is able to fulfill His promises (Rom.
 4:21 and 22).

 Those who have Abraham’s faith are His children and are God’s chosen people, regardless of their ethnicity.